randywu763/sam-iot-provision/SAM_IoT_WINC_Upgrader/WINC_v19_6_5/README.md

     <img src=".//media/image_13.png" />

-3. Drag-and-drop (i.e. copy) the `sam_iot_winc_version_verify.hex` file to the `CURIOSITY` drive.
+3. Drag-and-drop (i.e. copy) the `sam_iot_winc_version_verify.hex` file (located in the `SAM_IoT_WINC_Upgrader` folder) to the `CURIOSITY` drive.
 Note the `Firmware Ver` message that is displayed in the terminal window to find out the firmware version currently programmed inside the WINC1510 Wi-Fi network controller

     <img src=".//media/image_09.png" />